ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

    Boolean variable to control data copies to ``$COMOUT``.

 ``SENDWEB_default``: (Default: false)
-   Boolean variable used to control sending products to a web server,often ``ncorzdm``.
+   Boolean variable used to control sending products to a web server, often ``ncorzdm``.

 ``KEEPDATA_default``: (Default: true)
    Boolean variable used to specify whether or not the working directory should be kept upon successful job completion.